BakkerGames/GRIF/DAGS/SYNTAX.md

 @isbooldata(key)

->Returns true if the data value for "key" is truthy or falsey.
+>Returns true if the raw value for "key" is truthy or falsey.

 @isnull(value)